LSSI-ETH/meta-learning-for-protein-engineering/README.md

  3. Plot results.

 ### Step 1 - Preprocessing
-Note: Raw data will be made available following publication.

-To execute preprocessing and train/test splitting for each task, unizip `data/`.

 To download and start from raw deep sequencing (NGS) data, execute step A).
 To start from preprocessed NGS data contained in this repo, skip A) and head to step B).
 In `scripts/`:

-#### A) From raw NGS.
+#### A) Raw Data

+Raw data is available at [[NCBI](https://www.ncbi.nlm.nih.gov/bioproject/?term=1029889)] or on Mendeley in two parts: [[Part 1](https://data.mendeley.com/datasets/56h8gp94fj/1)] and [[Part 2](https://data.mendeley.com/datasets/s829ccsg6f/1)].
+Save data to `data/raw_ngs/`.

-After installing BBDUK [[2](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/installation-guide/)], download raw NGS data to `data/raw_ngs`.
+After installing [[BBDUK](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/installation-guide/)].
 Modify the path to BBDUK and this repo before executing `5a12_preprocessing_raw_ngs.sh` and `4d5_preprocessing_raw_ngs.sh`.
-Then
+Then proceed to B).

 #### B) From preprocessed NGS:

-Modify the path to this repo before executing `5a12_preprocessing.sh` and `4d5_preprocessing.sh`
+To execute preprocessing and train/test splitting for each task, modify the path to this repo in `5a12_preprocessing.sh` and `4d5_preprocessing.sh` and run the scripts.

-Processed data sets will be added to `data/`.
+Processed datasets for the full analysis in the paper will then be added to `data/`.

 ### Step 2 - Model Training and Evaluation

 Run scripts in `scripts/run_models/`.
-For PUDMS [[3](https://github.com/RomeroLab/pudms)], ensure necessary R packages are installed.

-This will populate the folder `results/` with .CSV files in the appropriate format for plotting in Step 3.
+This will populate the folder `results/` with .csv files in the appropriate format for plotting in Step 3.

 ### Setp 3 - Plot Results

 Run python scripts in `plot/`:

 ## Citing this Work